-This is why in Europe, the great majority of these projects are publicly funded.
-Operators such as BT, Deutsche Telekom or France Telecom didn't pay to build their networks, which were funded by taxpayers as part of governmental projects.
+This is why in Europe, the great majority of these projects are publicly funded using taxpayer's dollars as part of governmental projects.

 However, this comes with its own shortcomings.
 For example, when European Governments put pressure on operators to lay down more fiber, operators expect governments to pay for it.
 Over time, this mechanism disincentivizes the improvement and expansion of private networks.
 This doesn't happen to the same extent in the US, where the public sector subsidy of telecommunication needs is largely focused on rural markets, isolated municipalities and electrical utilities.